 - Account Size – The biggest obstacle is not having enough capital and people don’t realize there’s a pattern day trader rule that will restrict your activity to 4 trades in 5 business days.
 I suggest starting off with $2000 to make it worthwhile as commissions will impact your profits.
 It’s crazy to think that TD Ameritrade & Robinhood have no minimum deposits to entice new customers.

 - Where you live – People who live outside the United States will no doubt have a harder time finding a broker that is penny stock friendly because some companies don’t accept people from certain countries.
 Luckily Interactive Brokers allows customers from countries like the UK and Australia but will need at a minimum of $10,000.

 - Quality of customer service – The bigger your account size, the better customer service you will receive.
 Brokers treat their big clients a lot better for obvious reasons and hate dealing with poor people.
 That’s why they discourage people from penny shares because they have received a bad reputation over the years and with good reason.
 90% of these companies represent terrible investments and are just not something you would put in your 401k.
 Many of them are just shell companies that will later become pump and dumps.

 - Trading Tools – For active traders, trading tools play a big part in their success.
 All the top brokers should provide live streaming quotes, free demo accounts, level 2 quotes, scanners, mobile apps, and stock charting tools to perform technical analysis.
-Charging extra fees for trading tools is the normal practice.
+Charging extra fees for trading tools is normal practice.